How to manage Self-Phase Modulation (SPM) in CPA-Based Ultrafast lasers

 Chirped Fiber Bragg Gratings (CFBG): A Recent but Mature Technology

 Tunable CFBGs (Fig. 2) offer five degrees of liberty of dispersion tuning—up to the 5th order of dispersion—while stretching the pulse to several hundreds of picoseconds.
-This makes them an attractive solution for high-energy and versatile industrial ultrafast lasers.
+This makes them an attractive solution for high-energy and versatile pulse shapping in industrial ultrafast lasers.
 While reducing the peak intensity through the amplifier chain, the tunable chirped fiber Bragg grating pulse stretcher helps minimize detrimental SPM effects.
 Tunable CFBGs benefit every type of amplifier, fiber, and solid-state.
 Ultrafast lasers equipped with tunable CFBGs are capable of operating at various repetition rates, hence various energies and Self-Phase Modulation levels without any compressor adjustments.

 Investigation on the Impact of Self-Phase Modulation on Different Pulse Spectral Profiles